upyog/UPYOG/municipal-services/noc-services/bin/README.md

-# eGov Bulding Plan Approval
+# Bulding Plan Approval

 Module is used to apply for Buildin Plan Approval as well as Bulding Plan Occupancy Certificate.

 ### Building Plan Approval Flow
 - Create
    - Bulidling Plan Approval application with bpa-services/v1/bpa/_create api.
-   - The response contains the BPA object with its assigned applicationNumber  and application Fee Genrated.
+   - The response contains the BPA object with its assigned applicationNumber and application Fee Generated.
 - Update
    -  On created BPA multiple assessments can be done by calling the bpa-servcies/v1bpa//_update api.
     - Validations are carried out to verify the authenticity of the request and genrate applciation fee which will be paid by the architect and gets approval number genrated on approval .
 - Search
    -  BPA can be searched based on several search parameters as detailed in the swagger yaml [[ Resources ](#resources)] .

 ### Project Structure